azakaria22/MyRepo/README.md

 Goals:

-- [x]  input from single input field.
+- [X]  input from single input field.
-- [ ] click handler to capture data from input field.
+- [X] click handler to capture data from input field.
+- [ ] helper utilities to read and write to local storage.